Easy Sticky Rice

 Serves: 3

-Sticky rice, also known as glutinous rice, is a type of rice that becomes sticky when cooked due to its high starch content.
+Sticky rice, also known as glutinous rice, is a type of rice known for its naturally sticky texture when cooked—thanks to its high starch content.
 It’s a staple food in many Asian cuisines.
 In Thailand, it’s often paired with Isan food or grilled meat, making it an absolutely perfect meal.
+It’s also a must-have in Thai desserts, where its chewy texture complements sweet ingredients like coconut milk and tropical fruits.

 Ingredients